signalfx/signalfx-dotnet-tracing/docs/README.md

   propagation,
 - Zipkin trace exporter is used to send spans as JSON in the [Zipkin v2 format](https://zipkin.io/zipkin-api/#/default/post_spans).

-The SignalFx Instrumentationy for .NET registers an OpenTracing `GlobalTracer` so you can support existing custom instrumentation or add custom instrumentation to your application later.
+The SignalFx Instrumentation for .NET registers an OpenTracing `GlobalTracer` so you can support existing custom instrumentation or add custom instrumentation to your application later.